ChipDev/gnss_devkit/README.md

 USAGE: Download dependencies by running ./setup.sh, configure settings.toml and .secrets.toml then run ./start_gps.py

+NOTE: setup.sh MASKS gpsd with the command "systemctl mask gpsd".                                    !!!
+This is because the scripts provided use custom instances of gpsd + cgps, and pygnssutils uses /dev/ttyACM0.
+To reduce conflict the system daemon is disabled.
+You should re-enable it for your own programs.

 A common evaluation usecase is:
 Running "cgps" in the foreground to monitor GPS data, along with PointPerfect GNSS corrections.